-Using the Built-in Flash
+✓ Using the Built-in Flash

-Before taking a photograph with the flash in P, S, A, or M modes, press the 4 (22) button to raise the flash and wait for the 4 indicator to be displayed in the viewfinder (\square 4).
+Before taking a photograph with the flash in P, S, A, M, or ¶ mode, press the 1⁄4 (日本) button to raise the flash and wait for the 1⁄4 indicator to be displayed in the viewfinder (□ 18).
 Shooting will be interrupted if the flash is raised while a remote control mode is in effect or after the self-timer has started.
 If the flash is required, the camera will only respond to the ML-L3 shutter-release button once the flash has charged.
-In auto or scene modes in which the flash pops up automatically, the flash will begin charging when a remote control mode is selected; once the flash is charged, it will automatically pop up and fire when required.
+In auto, scene, and special effects modes in which the flash pops up automatically, the flash will begin charging when a remote control mode is selected; once the flash is charged, it will automatically pop up and fire when required.